britive/access-broker-examples/Active Directory/README.md

 How to Assign the Permissions (Delegation)
 You can use Active Directory Users and Computers (ADUC) to delegate these rights:
-1. Open ADUC and enable Advanced Features (View > Advanced Features).
+- Open ADUC and enable Advanced Features (View > Advanced Features).
-2. Right-click the target group (or parent OU if doing this broadly) and select Properties.
+- Right-click the target group (or parent OU if doing this broadly) and select Properties.
-3. Go to the Security tab and click Advanced.
+- Go to the Security tab and click Advanced.
-4. Click Add, then:
+- Click Add, then:
-    o	Select the service account.
+    - Select the service account.
-    o	Set Applies to: This object only. o	Under Permissions, check:
+    - Set Applies to: This object only.
+    - Under Permissions, check:
-        1. Read members
+        - Read members
-        2. Write members
+        - Write members
-5. Save and apply changes.
+- Save and apply changes.
 Additionally, to rotate temporary account credentials and to manage user account states, assign User Account management permission at the appropriate OU level.